LASIK and PRK have enabled millions of people to achieve excellent vision.

 Both LASIK and PRK treatments provide excellent visual outcomes and freedom from glasses for distance vision for nearly all patients.
 PRK and LASIK generally provide equivalent visual outcomes.
 So why would someone choose LASIK versus PRK?
 Some patients prefer LASIK for its faster healing, and others prefer PRK for its extra safety.

 It’s important to note that both PRK and LASIK are highly successful, low-risk surgeries that provide most patients with significant vision correction.
-Because every patient’s eyes are unique, it’s best to seek out a highly qualified, experienced eye surgeon such as Dr. Rosenbaum.
+Because every patient’s eyes are unique, it’s best to seek out a highly qualified, experienced eye surgeon such as Our Doctors.